kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

     --ports=443
 ```

-In the Gloogle Console, you can find the resource at **Network Services -> Load Balancing -> Frontends tab**.
+In the Google Console, you can find the resource at **Network Services -> Load Balancing -> Frontends tab**.
 You can filter by the name.

 ![LB Forwarding Rules]({{% versioned_link_path fromRoot="/img/gcp-lb-forwardingrules.png" %}})